 No, that’s not correct at all.
 Common design is based upon trying to follow the evidence where it leads.
 And the design inference is not based upon gaps in our knowledge but on our positive knowledge of the causal power of intelligent agency, and our ability to find its known products in nature.
-When Ann Gauger and her colleagues cite evidence that pseudogenes might be functional, they are employing scientific evidence and arguments — not the Bible.
+We observe that intelligent agents frequently re-use similar components in different systems; the inference to common design is based upon observation, not theology.
+Likewise, when Ann Gauger and her colleagues cite evidence that pseudogenes might be functional, they are employing scientific evidence and arguments — not the Bible.
 What they and others are trying to do is construct a scientific paradigm based upon the evidence of intelligent causes vs. natural causes.
 If natural causes best explain some of the data, so be it.
 If intelligent causes best explain some of the data, so be it.

 The theory of intelligent design is exactly as C. John Collins defines it in his chapter of Theistic Evolution.
 It holds that